 0wner Successor owner Annuitant Successor annuitant Beneficiary Deceased At death of the annuitant Tax implications Tom Carol Carol Tom John Carol The contract continues.
 Tom remains the owner and becomes the annuitant.
 No taxable events.
-Carol rol None Tom ne Tom None John John Tom The contract ends.
-Tax slips will be issued 10111 The death benefit is paid to John. to Carol and include any capital gains/losses and/ or interest or dividend allocations up to the date of death.
+Carol None Tom None John Tom The contract ends.
+Tax slips will be issued Notie The death benefit is paid to John. to Carol and include any capital gains/losses and/ or interest or dividend allocations up to the date of death.
 These must be included on her tax returns.
 John will receive tax slips for any capital gains/losses and/or interest or dividend allocations between the date of death and the date of settlement.
 These must be included in his tax returns.